-Health Education England (HEE) commissioned the West of England AHSN, Wessex AHSN, and West Hampshire CCG to develop materials for a training programme aimed at non-clinical carers to raise awareness of signs and symptoms of serious illness and to increase the confidence of carers to raise concerns.
-It was initially intended the course would be online with face-to-face support, but with COVID-19 the videos have been shared on the HEE YouTube channel with more than 65,000 views.
-There is a set of 14 videos, including one film to spot the signs of deterioration and serious illness such as sepsis, another video on the 'soft' signs of deterioration and a third on recognising deterioration in people with a learning disability.
-The videos are free to access and share
+Health Education England (HEE) commissioned the UK Sepsis Trust to develop a training programme for family carers and non-clinical staff to raise awareness of signs and symptoms and increase the confidence of families and carers to raise concerns.
+The course, which includes face-to-face and online support, was piloted across the North of England this year.
+The online support including an introductory film to spot the signs of deterioration and serious illness such as sepsis and a video on the 'soft' signs of deterioration is available for everyone to access.